-Since my family and I made the decision to move to Mauritius from South Africa, it’s been an incredible journey of discovery.
+Since my family and I made the decision of moving to Mauritius from South Africa, it’s been an incredible journey of discovery.

 Of course, no move comes without its challenges, and relocating to Mauritius has been a mixed bag of positives and a few hurdles.